decentralchain/zunitoken/zunitoken_jni/README.md

 ## Build

-To build `zunitoken .jar` we need to cross compile the library for Linux, Windows and MacOS.
+To build `zunitoken.jar` we need to cross compile the library for Linux, Windows and MacOS.
 This HOWTO is working for `rust 1.38+ stable` and Ubuntu 64bit.